immaculatechavappa/techcorp_folio/README.md

 Simple Landing Page,
-Done using html5 adn css3.
+Done using html5 and css3.